 Firefox, Chrome, Edge, and Safari are probably the best internet browsers in the market right now; we cannot argue with that.
-However, they all have one thing in common: they consume a lot of system resources, especially Google Chrome.
+However, they share a common trait—they use a significant amount of system resources, especially Google Chrome.

 Lynx and Firefox rendering the same webpage | Image credit: Wikimedia Commons